velvia/presentations/scala-collections-spark-intro-2014/scala-collections-spark.md

 ## Intro to Apache ![](spark.jpg)

 - Horizontally scalable, in-memory queries
-- Familiar functional transformation APIs
+- Concise functional Scala API (+ Java, Python, R, etc.)
 - SQL, machine learning, streaming, graph, R
 - Huge community and momentum
     + Integration with Hadoop, S3, most datastores
 - REPL for easy interactive data analysis

-Note: Spark is leaving Hadoop in the dust.
+Note: Spark is leaving Hadoop in the dust, much like Scala vs Java.
 REPL much easier than writing Hadoop MR jobs for development.
+I could go on and on and on, but since this is a Scala conference and not a big data conference, let's get on with some code shall we?

 ---